aws-samples/serverless-patterns/sfn-glue-sync-cdk/README.md

 You can call the `StartJobRun` API from a Task state with [Run a Job (.sync)](https://docs.aws.amazon.com/step-functions/latest/dg/connect-to-resource.html#connect-sync) integration pattern.

-Task `GlueStartJobRun` defined in the app.py, triggers glue job and wait for glue job completion before transitioning to next step. python-shell glue job is defined with `glue.CfnJob` in app.py which triggers a python script `hello.py`
+Task `GlueStartJobRun` defined in the `app.py` triggers a glue job and wait for job completion before transitioning to next step.
+Python-shell glue job is defined with `glue.CfnJob` in `app.py` which triggers a python script `hello.py`

 ## Steps for Testing